ilyasku/CompoundPye/README.md

 > sudo pip install CompoundPye

+BETTER USE PIP FOR NOW, CURRENTLY REFACTORING A LOT OF CODE AND SOMETIMES PUSHING INCOMPLETE CHANGES TO THE MASTER BRANCH ...
 If you downloaded the source (e.g. from github [FULL URL?]), open a command line, navigate to the top source directory (it should contain the file "setup.py"), and type: